averyricefoundation/-AveryBuilt/README.md

 This will install all node modules inside of the package.json dependencies.

 After install, run npm start to begin the react server.

+This Build Has been deprecated, a newer build will be posted soon with in a new repository.